FactomProject/FactomDocs/DeveloperGuide/factom-cli.md

 Using factom-cli
 ===

 factom-cli is the command line tool for using Factom.
-It may be used in conjunction with fctwallet to create or import Factoid and Entry Credit Addresses, and create and send Factoid transactions.
-In this guide factom-cli will be used to read data from factom, and to create new Factom Entries and Chains.

-To use factom-cli first open 2 termianal widows and run ``factomd`` and ``fctwallet``.
-Fctwallet is not required for reading Chain or Entry data, only for creating new Chains and Entries.
+By itself, factom-cli may be used to read data from factom.

+In conjunction with fctwallet, it may be used to:
+- create or import Factoid and Entry Credit Addresses
+- create and send Factoid transactions
+- create new Factom Entries and Chains

+This guide will show how to use factom-cli to read existing Chain and Entry data (does not require fctwallet), and to write new Chain and Entry data (does require fctwallet).

+For demonstration purposes:
+- open one terminal window and run ``factomd``
+- open another terminal window and run ``fctwallet``

 Reading Factom data
 ---